 There are many routes to your destination.
-Base your next step on current situation and the best possible path.
+Base your next step on the current situation and the best possible path.

-... there is a product Vision for the organization.
+...there is a product Vision for the organization.
 It is important for the Product Owner to share this vision with the team and the stakeholders.
 There are many potential paths to business success, and ever-emerging insights from the Product Owner and the developers affect the chosen path through the sequence of Product Increments.

 ✥ ✥ ✥

 The Product Owner is confident about a general product direction and might even be confident of the destination.
 Even so, there are many paths to reach a given market position, level of profitability, market penetration, and other product objectives.
-Unfortunately, it’s usually impossible to know beforehand which the best path is to take.
-The Product Owner has a hunch for what Product Increments are good options for market success.
-Foreseeing the experience that comes with a few releases and growing market knowledge, what looks good now may not look good later.
+Unfortunately, it’s usually impossible to know beforehand the best path to take.
+The Product Owner has a hunch for which Product Increments are good options for market success.
+Without foreseeing the experience that comes with a few releases and growing market knowledge, what looks good now may not look good later.
 And it’s silly to blindly act on every initial hunch, so it’s a good idea to keep options open.
 Holding too tightly to a false certainty about some exact plan can lead to a death march.
 So how can Product Owners contemplate and communicate the big picture and overall goals to the teams and stakeholders, and also help maintain the right stuff on the Product Backlog?

 When starting to develop a new product, product management often starts with brainstorming important features and ideas for key deliverables.
-To describe these features and ideas, it is tempting to fully detail how these ideas will work and fully specify the steps needed to make these ideas real while they are fresh in your mind.
+To describe these features and ideas, it is tempting to fully detail how they will work and fully specify the steps needed to make these ideas real while they are fresh in your mind.
 You may even want to estimate them to specify a Release Plan and fantasize about when you might finish the project.
 This is often referred to as waterfall development.

 You could track all of these options on one Product Backlog and just move the unlikely PBIs to the bottom.
 However, that may lose information about the dependencies between PBIs and timing information that is important to the Release Plan.
-In other words a Product Backlog is 1-dimensional and you would need to add complex annotations to express multiple deployment options; this would leave it less transparent.
+In other words, a Product Backlog is one-dimensional and you would need to add complex annotations to express multiple deployment options; this would leave it less transparent.

 As Scrum Teams are working through Sprints (including both Sprint Planning and development), they can often get lost in the details of current and short-term work, leading to local optimization and missing the big picture.
 It is important to sustain awareness of how current tasks and envisioned features fit into the big picture and to also demarcate important decision points which could lead to new directions and influence the Product Backlog ordering.

 Create a Product Roadmap as a focal point to reflect the overall Vision and to drive the Product Backlog.
-The Roadmap presents options in two dimensions (alternative decision paths in time), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
+The Roadmap presents options in two dimensions (alternative decision paths in time and sequence), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
 The Product Roadmap outlines alternatives, and the opportunity to collectively make decisions at well-defined decision points: do we go right or left here?
 The Product Backlog is today’s best guess of the path we will take through the Product Roadmap.
 The Roadmap may evolve to reflect changes to the business strategy.

 A Product Roadmap is a graph with intersection points.
 To get from A to B in the path, development must fulfill some requirement.
 To build a Product Roadmap the Product Owner must identify the conditions for meeting the Vision.
 All stakeholders must contribute in identifying the conditions.
 Many paths can lead to implementation of the Vision.
 The Product Roadmap should be a plan for how to follow the road that yields the highest long-term value.

 Each step in the Product Roadmap must create value as obtained from the Value Streams.
-To help the Product Owner order the Product Backlog he or she may benefit from a value estimate for each link in the Roadmap.
+To help the Product Owner order the Product Backlog, he or she may benefit from a value estimate for each link in the Roadmap.
 Therefore, a good Product Owner annotates the Product Roadmap with available information about cost and value.

 The Product Roadmap is based on current known conditions.
 Things will change.
 There are always surprises from many sources including competitive analysis, SWOT (strengths, weaknesses, opportunities, threats) analysis, stakeholder expectations, market conditions, projected velocities, and hard market deadlines.
-The Product Owner owns the Product Roadmap, and is responsible for updating it when business conditions change or relevant information becomes available.
-The Product Backlog should reflect the best known current path through the Roadmap, and the Product Owner derives the Release Plan from the Product Backlog.
+The Product Owner owns the Product Roadmap and is responsible for updating it when business conditions change or relevant information becomes available.
+The Product Backlog should reflect the best-known current path through the Roadmap, and the Product Owner derives the Release Plan from the Product Backlog.

 ✥ ✥ ✥